Natural Baby Life logo (480 x 130)

 1. Does baby have something stuck in their mouth?
 Sometimes baby can have a piece of food or a foreign object wedged between their cheek and gums or under their tongue, which, if left undetected can cause odor.

 2. Is dry mouth a concern?
-If baby has other symptoms, like a stuffy nose, baby will be breathing through their mouth causing dryness and the lack of saliva can create odor-causing bacteria.
+If baby has other symptoms, like a stuffy nose, baby will be breathing through their mouth causing dryness.
+The lack of saliva can also create odor-causing bacteria.

 3. Don’t skip on brushing baby’s tongue!
 The tongue is an ideal place for bacteria to become trapped and multiply, so make sure tongue brushing is part of your oral care routine each day.